rnmapbox/maps/android/install.md

 ## Using MapLibre

 [MapLibre](https://github.com/maplibre/maplibre-gl-native) is an OSS fork of MapboxGL.
-This is the default, and should work without and changes in gradle files.
+This is the default, and should work without any changes in gradle files.

 ### Custom versions